Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

-Fox's Gotham begins with Bruce Wayne as a boy in the aftermath of his parents' murder.
+Fox's current Gotham begins with Bruce Wayne as a boy in the aftermath of his parents' murder.

-Yesterday came word that a series called Krypton is in development, focused on the life of Superman's grandfather prior to the destruction of his home planet.
+Yesterday came word that a series called Krypton is in development, focused on Superman's grandfather prior to the destruction of his home planet.
 Really!

 The CW's Flash/Arrow crossover last week was loads of fun.